Angela Hewitt: Career

-Hewitt was born in Ottawa, Ontario, daughter of the Yorkshire-born Godfrey Hewitt (thus she also has British nationality) who was choirmaster at Christ Church Cathedral in Ottawa.
+Hewitt was born in Ottawa, Ontario, daughter of the Yorkshire-born Godfrey Hewitt (thus she also has British nationality), who was choirmaster at Christ Church Cathedral in Ottawa.
 She began piano studies at the age of three with her mother.
 She earned a scholarship at the age of five.
 She studied violin with Walter Prystawski, recorder with Wolfgang Grunsky, and ballet with Nesta Toumine in Ottawa.
-Her first full-length recital was at the age of nine, in The Royal Conservatory of Music in Toronto, where she studied from 1964 to 1973 with Earle Moss and Myrtle Guerrero.
+Her first full-length recital was at the age of nine, at the Royal Conservatory of Music in Toronto, where she studied from 1964 to 1973 with Earle Moss and Myrtle Guerrero.
 She then went on to be the student of French pianist Jean-Paul Sevilla at the University of Ottawa.

 Hewitt has performed around the world in recital and as soloist with orchestra.
 She is best known for her cycle of Bach recordings which she began in 1994 and finished in 2005—covering all of the major keyboard works of J. S. Bach.
 Her recording of Bach's The Art of Fugue was released on October 17, 2014.
-Her discography also includes works by Louis Couperin, Jean-Philippe Rameau, Olivier Messiaen, Emmanuel Chabrier, Maurice Ravel, Robert Schumann, Ludwig van Beethoven, Frédéric Chopin, Claude Debussy and Gabriel Fauré.
+Her discography also includes works by Francois Couperin, Jean-Philippe Rameau, Olivier Messiaen, Emmanuel Chabrier, Maurice Ravel, Robert Schumann, Ludwig van Beethoven, Frédéric Chopin, Claude Debussy and Gabriel Fauré.
 She has recorded two discs of Mozart concertos with the Orchestra da Camera di Mantova, and a third with Ottawa's National Arts Centre Orchestra, conducted by Hannu Lintu.
 With the DSO Berlin and Lintu, she also recorded the Schumann Piano Concerto.

-Her entire 2007–08 season was devoted to complete performances of Bach's The Well-Tempered Clavier in major cities all over the world.
+Her entire 2007–08 season was devoted to complete performances of Bach's The Well-Tempered Clavier in major cities around the world.
 Her Hyperion DVD on Bach performance on the piano was released to coincide with the tour.

-In July 2005, Hewitt launched the Trasimeno Music Festival in Umbria near Perugia, of which she is artistic director.
+In July 2005, Hewitt launched the Trasimeno Music Festival in Perugia, Italy.
+She continues to serve as the festival's artistic director.

 Hewitt switched to Fazioli pianos in 2002.
 Her unique four-pedal F278 Fazioli was dropped by instrument movers in January 2020 and considered unsalvageable by Paolo Fazioli, the company's founder.
 She chose a new Fazioli (out of five made available for her from which to choose) in January 2021.